Click on topic to expand information.

 The Florida Public Library provides outgoing fax service only for the convenience of library patrons.
 The Library will provide a cover sheet at no charge to be filled out by the patron.
 The patron is responsible for finding and verifying the correct fax number.
 Click here for our Fax Policy.

-Printing from library computers or your personal laptop is 15 cents per page for black and white prints on our HP printer.
-Color prints are 25 cents per page on our Dell printer.
-Make your prints, then pay at the circulation desk.
+Printing from library computers or your personal laptop is 20 cents per page for black and white prints on Printer A. Color prints are 25 cents per page on Printer B. Make your prints, then pay at the circulation desk.